alyulina/spoon-billed-sandpiper/README.md

 **Some relevant papers are:**
-'On the probability of fixation of mutant genes in a population' by Motoo Kimura.
-Genetics, 1962.
+* 'On the probability of fixation of mutant genes in a population' by Motoo Kimura. *Genetics*, 1962.
-'The distribution of gene frequencies in a population' by Sewal Wright.
-Genetics, 1937.
+* 'The distribution of gene frequencies in a population' by Sewal Wright. *Genetics*, 1937.
-'Estimation of deleterious mutation parameters in natural populations' by Hong-Wen Deng and Michael Lynch.
-Genetics, 1996.
+* 'Estimation of deleterious mutation parameters in natural populations' by Hong-Wen Deng and Michael Lynch. *Genetics*, 1996.